Cheap flights from New York JFK to Los Angeles International from $249

 2469 miles great-circle distance, typically flown in 5h 22m with 5 airlines operating direct service from New York JFK (JFK) to Los Angeles International (LAX).
-Cheapest fares are usually in Jun (around $181 return), with peak prices in Jun (around $181).
-Departures on a Tuesday tend to undercut weekend prices on this corridor.
+Fares on this corridor stay relatively stable across the year — booking 4–8 weeks ahead and choosing a midweek departure typically secures the best price.

 Flying from New York JFK